pattonsgirl/Fall2020-CEG2350/Labs/processes-lab/README.md

     * Use the job ID to bring it back to the foreground, and send a signal to terminate it with `Ctrl+C`

 ## Part 2 - Programs
-1. On your **local** machine, create an `alias` called `aws-ssh` that contains the command and parameters you have
-been using to log on to your AWS Educate system.
-Use an *absolute* path to your key file in your command.
-Why use
-an absolute path instead of relative?
-    * Note: you can do this in WSL-Ubuntu, Mac, or the MobaXTerm Local Terminal
-    * Powershell users: `set-alias` doesn't work the same way for you (yay!).
-To save you some headache, I'll tell
-    you that you need to create a `function`, *not* an `alias`

-2. Run your new `alias` to test it.
-Exit out of your AWS terminal.
-Make your `alias` permanent for your user in the `.bashrc` file.
-    * MobaXTerm users (no WSL-Ubuntu): you need to create a file called `.bash_profile` to store your aliases
-    * Powershell users: You can *try* [this guide](https://www.repusic.com/powershell/2018/04/09/Powershell_permant_profile.html) to save your function.
-        * If you get this message: `... cannot be loaded because  running scripts is disabled on this system`, mark
-        the steps you followed.
-If you want the scary red text to go away, edit the `$profile` and delete the text
-        you entered.

-**Log back in to your AWS Edu environment for the next steps:**

 3. List the version and location of `python`, `java`, and `gcc`.
 Helpful commands: `whereis, which, man`
     * How can I use python 3?